monicah79/capstone-1/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Author of the original design
-- Inspiration
+- Credit to cindy shin
-- Cindy shin
+- Creative Commons License.

 ## 📝 License